Aerial view of Split and Diocletian's Palace

 Meštrović Gallery

-Dedicated to Ivan Meštrović, Croatia's most famous sculptor, whose art beautifully fuses classical form with national spirit.
+Dedicated to Ivan Meštrović, Croatia's most famous sculptor.
+His former villa shows how classical form meets national spirit.

 Sun-soaked shores just steps from the ancient palace